 These birds can be cautious as they move through areas of cover, or daring as they launch skyward in a mass of color and movement.
 We’ve put together a list of tips on pheasant hunting to help you become a force to be reckoned with during the season.

 From dogs and driving techniques to shotguns and appropriate attire – we’ve got you covered!
 There are gun tips, dog tips, and general tips to assist you along the way.
+You can check out our review of the best pheasant hunting dogs in our earlier article on this topic.
 The goal is to make you as familiar and comfortable with the most important topics in pheasant hunting so you’ll be ready to go on that first morning and throughout the season.

 A bit of information on your prey